abimur-123/abimur-123.github.io/_posts/2018-07-23-The-Week-in-Machine-Learning.markdown

 With its City Brain project, Alibaba hopes to help cities run their operations by artificial intelligence.
 In addition to these examples, Alibaba uses AI to optimize its supply chain, build products and drive personalized recommendations.

-Should definitely be interesting to see how Alibaba decides to use AI?
+Should definitely be interesting to see how Alibaba decides to use AI in the near future.

 ## Scientific papers